 These efforts are made possible by funding to Sand County Foundation from Enel Green Power North America, Inc., We Energies Foundation, Dairyland Power Cooperative, Syngenta, Bayer Crop Science, National Fish and Wildlife Foundation, Iowa Corn Growers Association, Natural Resources Foundation of Wisconsin and the Monarch Joint Venture.

-Each grant recipient will receive native wildflower seedlings, a training webinar, remote consultation from a private native plant nursery, and a $1,000 grant for the school district or FFA chapter to offset project expenses.
+Each grant recipient received native wildflower seedlings, a training webinar, remote consultation from a private native plant nursery, and a $1,000 grant for the school district or FFA chapter to offset project expenses.

 Pollinator Habitat Curriculum Guide